dschewchenko/permask/README.md

 - `getPermissionAccess(bitmask: number): number` - returns an access number from a bitmask.
 - `hasPermissionGroup(bitmask: number, group: number): boolean` - checks if a bitmask has a specific group.
 - `hasPermissionAccess(bitmask: number, access: number): boolean` - checks if a bitmask has a specific access.
+- `hasRequiredPermission(bitmasks: number[], group: number, access: number): boolean` - checks if any bitmask in the array has the required permission for the specified group and access.

   useful functions:
   - `canRead(bitmask: number): boolean`